Enryun/Common_SwiftUI/README.md

 - `rowHeight`: Height of each dropdown row.
 - `displayItem`: A closure that provides a view for each item.
 It receives four parameters: `item`: The current item to display, `isSelected`: A Boolean that indicates if the item is currently selected, `isPlaceHolderShow`: A Boolean that indicates if the placeholder is currently shown, and `isExpand`: A Boolean that indicates if the dropdown is expanded.
 - `placeHolder`: An optional closure that returns a view used as the dropdown's placeholder.
 It receives a Boolean parameter indicating if the dropdown is expanded.

+This component offers flexibility in appearance and behavior, supporting dynamic content adjustments based on user selections.
+It provides customization options for row height, and allows for an optional placeholder view.

 Example 1: